borja-rojano/MEAN-Notes/promises.md

 Sometimes you will also hear the term “resolved.”
 For now, you can treat it as meaning either fulfilled or rejected.

-Most promises are created with new Promise(executor), in which executor is a callback function with the signature function (fulfill, reject).
-Inside executor, either fulfill or reject is called, to indicate the outcome of the operation.
+Most promises are created with `new Promise(executor)`, in which executor is a callback function with the signature `function (fulfill, reject)`.
+Inside executor, either function fulfill or reject is called, to indicate the outcome of the operation.
 For promises, fulfilling means that the operation successfully completes and yields a value.
 In order to pass this value along, call fulfill function with this value as the first parameter.